 In 2005, Florescu moved to the Florentine Opera in Milwaukee, and Curtis Tucker became the company's eighth artistic director.
 In 2006, Tucker guided an expanded summer season that included the professional premiere of Ned Rorem's Our Town and a semi-staged Apprentice Artist performance of Menotti's The Medium.
 Tucker served in leadership roles for the company for nine seasons, overseeing the 50th season in 2011, and the formal name change to Opera Saratoga that same season.
 Among the successes of Tucker’s tenure were many critically acclaimed performances of works by Gilbert and Sullivan.

 In 2014, the Board of Directors appointed Lawrence Edelson as the new artistic and general director of Opera Saratoga, effective July 1, 2014.
 Edelson’s leadership marked a new chapter in the company’s history, including greatly expanded community partnerships throughout the year, diversification of the company’s repertoire, and a reaffirmed commitment to both the presentation of American opera and the mentorship of emerging artists as core activities in the company’s programs each season.
-The 2017 summer season marks the third festival under his leadership.
+The 2020 summer season marks the sixth festival under his leadership.